GenericName192/TaskFlow/README.md

 ## overview
-A to do website created using Django allowing you to track yours and your subordinates tasks
+A to do website created using Django allowing you to track yours and your subordinates tasks with the additon of a chatbot to help you perform these tasks.
+If you would like to test it the password for all of the test users is Placeholder123 with a username of Testuser0 - testuser20 please do not change the passwords.

 ## UX Design Process